tducasse/go-instabot/README.md

 1. [Install Go](https://golang.org/doc/install) on your system.

-2. Download go-instabot, by executing this command in your terminal / cmd :
+2. Download and install go-instabot, by executing this command in your terminal / cmd :

    `go get github.com/tducasse/go-instabot`